The UWM Startup Challenge is a co-curricular program that fosters an innovative and entrepreneurial culture at UWM.

 Background

 The Startup Challenge is the longest running Lubar Entrepreneurship Center (LEC) program with over 300 participants so far.
-This co-curricular program encourages students to research and develop their ideas, prototype products, services, or social ventures, launch new businesses, and gain the skills that come from entrepreneurial experience.
+This program encourages students to research and develop their ideas, prototype products, services, or social ventures, launch new businesses, and gain the skills that come from entrepreneurial experience.

-Broaden your network.
 Our best asset to the program is YOU, the people and community around it.
 Throughout the year, participants interact with each other, esteemed UWM professors and staff, mentors, and Milwaukee business professionals.

 Who Can Register?

-The Startup Challenge is open to all current UWM students in all schools and colleges, recent UWM alumni, and non-UWM community members.
+Starting Up and the Startup Challenge is open to all current UWM students in all schools and colleges, recent UWM alumni, and non-UWM community members.
 Teams are encouraged, and individuals are welcome.
 Past participants have ranged from engineered products, computer hardware and software, and biomedical projects to food trucks, music labels, yoga studios, coloring books, non-profits, social ventures, and more.
 All ideas are welcome and encouraged.

 Students are welcome to join the Challenge at any time, but the sooner you get involved the more you will learn and gain from the experience and our community.
 Apply now!